sakhnik/arduin-o-punch/doc/design.md

 * Authorize with the default key
 * Update the key with the actual value for all the blocks
-* Write the initial directory index (1 start punch)
+* Write the initial directory index
 * Confirm operation successful (beep, flash)

 ### Card punching